Uterine Cancer

 There's no screening test for endometrial cancer.
 The cervical Pap smear test (see the "Cervical Cancer" condition article), is not a screening test for endometrial cancer.
 Transvaginal ultrasound and endometrial sampling that are used for diagnosis (see below) are being studied for their value as screening tests.

-The majority of uterine cancers are detected when a woman notices abnormal vaginal bleeding.
-Abnormal bleeding should never be ignored, especially in a postmenopausal woman.
-Any woman over the age of 40 with abnormal vaginal bleeding should consult her doctor to help decide whether further testing is needed.
+The majority of uterine cancers are detected when a person notices abnormal vaginal bleeding.
+Abnormal bleeding should never be ignored, especially in a postmenopausal person.
+Anyone over the age of 40 with abnormal vaginal bleeding should consult their doctor to help decide whether further testing is needed.
 Taking estrogen supplements occasionally causes harmless abnormal uterine bleeding, but a doctor should always be consulted in any case.

 Treatment and Prevention